nfraz007/docs/src/projects/dinars_invoice/README.md

 ![Login](/images/dinars_invoice/login.png)

 ### Profile
-After login, from the left top **Default Company** dropdown, user can switch to different company
+After login, from the left top **Default Company** dropdown, user can switch to a different company
 ![Profile](/images/dinars_invoice/profile.png)

 ### Dashboard
-All the top level detail can be found in the dashboard.
-A very beautiful and clean dashboard with card, bar chart and latest invoice list.
+All the top-level detail can be found on the dashboard.
+A very beautiful and clean dashboard with the card, bar chart, and latest invoice list.
 ![Dashboard](/images/dinars_invoice/dashboard.png)

 ### Customer List